Looking after your mental health while working during the coronavirus outbreak

 Make sure people also know where they go and who they talk to internally.
 If you have mental health champions, allies or mental health first aiders make sure they have the latest information, and that if you change working practices that this network of mental health support carries on if possible.

-Encourage people to maintain the informal conversations too if they are working virtually.
+Encourage people to maintain informal conversations too if they are working virtually.
 You may have an instant messenger or intranet like Slack or MS Teams - but text messages and calls work as well.
 You could also try video call lunches and coffee chats and virtual birthday celebrations.
-A daily check in with teams and direct reports, with weekly manager briefings is a good idea.
+Regular check-ins with teams is a good idea.

 Consider whether there are tasks that you can do if regular business is disrupted - planning, staff development, and catching up on admin jobs are all possible things that can be done that increase your readiness to resume business as usual later.
-If you are able, you could support local food banks and connect staff to volunteering opportunities and community support schemes if appropriate.
+If you are able, connect staff to volunteering opportunities, community support schemes and local food banks.

 Coming into work where necessary